IBMStreams/streamsx.testing/python/README.md

 ```
 python3 -u -m unittest test_filter.py
 ```
-If the test module and/or class contains multiple tests (though multiple classes and/or methods) then the single test could be run as:
+If the test module and/or class contains multiple tests (through multiple classes and/or methods) then a single test could be run as:
 ```
 python3 -u -m unittest test_filter.TestSimpleFilter.test_filter
 ```